Online Special Education Degree Programs

 Pursuing Special Education Teaching Licensure

 - A B.S. degree with a minimum GPA.

 - Complete a teacher preparation program and supervised student teaching

 - Pass your teaching certification test and a subject knowledge test

 In some states, as a prospective teacher, you can earn certification in general special education.
 What does this mean for you?
 Simply, that you can work with students who have diverse needs.
 In other states, you will need to have licenses for specific types of special education.
 You could, for example, focus on autism spectrum disorders or behavior disorders.

 Earning Special Education Licensure During a Career Change

 In some cases, you could earn a Master’s degree as you prepare to pursue your certification.
 In other cases, you may have to pursue a teacher preparation program that provides a supervised experience for you.

 What Jobs Can You Get with an Online Special Education Degree?

-If you look at the most recent census data, you will see that over 5 million general special education graduates are currently in the workforce.
-If you choose this path, you will be happy to know that the need for special education teachers is expected to grow 8% by 2026.
+If you look at the most recent data, you will see that over 5 million general special education graduates are currently in the workforce.
+If you choose this path, you will be happy to know that the need for special education teachers is expected to grow 3% by 2028.
 Why is this, you may wonder?
 One reason is because children with learning differences are more often identified now.
 As a teacher, you will be a key asset to give them support earlier than previously.

 Top Salaries by State for Special Education Teachers

 You can see the following data for special education teachers of secondary students.
 Salaries may vary for teachers of other grade levels.

 |State||Employment||Annual Mean Wage|